Audience (company)

 Audience was an American mobile voice and audio-processing company based in Mountain View, California, and was one of the 34 founding members of The Open Handset Alliance.
 The company went public in May 2012 on the NASDAQ exchange under the symbol ADNC.
 They specialized in improving voice clarity and noise suppression for a broad range of consumer products, including cellular phones, mobile devices and PCs.
-They were bought by Knowles for $130 Million in 3Q15 who changed their name to Knowles Intelligent Audio.
+They were bought by Knowles for $130 Million in 3Q15 who changed its name to Knowles Intelligent Audio.

 Audience was the first company to have reverse-engineered the human hearing system and model its processes onto a chip, enabling computers and mobile devices to use the same kind of “auditory intelligence” that humans employ.
 By using this technology in conjunction with two or more microphones, background noise is suppressed, improving the quality of the remaining voice and reducing distraction for the listener.
 This technology mimics the “cocktail party effect”.

-In 2010, Audience partnered with HTC to integrate their noise suppression technology into the Google Nexus One smartphone.
+In 2010, Audience partnered with HTC to integrate its noise suppression technology into the Google Nexus One smartphone.
 The next year AT&T introduced eight different handsets powered by Audience's earSmart technology including the Samsung Galaxy S III Skyrocket and the HTC Vivid.